-21 925 CH- 22 025 CH-

 21.825 GHz 23.025 GHz

 21.875 GHz 23.075 GHz

 21.925 GHz 23.125 GHz

 21.975 GHz 23.175 GHz

 22.025 GHz 23.225 GHz

-22 075 GHz 23 275 GHz
+22.075 GHz 23.275 GHz

-- 2. Unwanted Emissions.
-When using transmissions other than those employing digital modulation techniques: the mean power of any emission supplied to the antenna transmission line, as compared with the mean power of the fundamental, shall be in accordance with the following (above 40 GHz these are design objectives pending further experience at these orders of frequency): - a.
-On any frequency removed from the assigned frequency by more than 50 percent, up to and including 100 percent of the authorized bandwidth, at least 25 decibels attenuation; - b.
-On any frequency removed from the assigned frequency by more than 100 percent, up to and including
+2. Unwanted Emissions.
+When using transmissions other than those employing digital modulation techniques: the mean power of any emission supplied to the antenna transmission line, as compared with the mean power of the fundamental, shall be in accordance with the following (above 40 GHz these are design objectives pending further experience at these orders of frequency):

-&lt;sup>8 These frequency pairs are shared between federal and non-federal users.
-Power constraints placed on the frequency pairs facilitate coordination due to the decreased interference potential.
+a.
+On any frequency removed from the assigned frequency by more than 50 percent, up to and including 100 percent of the authorized bandwidth, at least 25 decibels attenuation;

-250 percent of the authorized bandwidth, at least 35 decibels attenuation; and
+b.
+On any frequency removed from the assigned frequency by more than 100 percent, up to and including 250 percent of the authorized bandwidth, at least 35 decibels attenuation; and c.
+On any frequency removed from the assigned frequency by more than 250 percent of the authorized bandwidth, at least $43 + 10 \log(pY)$ decibels or 80 decibels, whichever is the lesser attenuation.

-- c.
-On any frequency removed from the assigned frequency by more than 250 percent of the authorized bandwidth, at least $43 + 10 \log(pY)$ decibels or 80 decibels, whichever is the lesser attenuation. - 2.
-Maximum equivalent isotropically radiated power (EIRP) shall be 55 dBm. - 3.
-The rated transmitter output power shall not exceed 0.100 watts. - 4.
-Upon showing need, a maximum bandwidth of 50 MHz may be authorized per frequency assigned. - 5.
-These radio systems shall have no more than five hops in tandem, except upon showing of need, but in any event the maximum tandem length shall not exceed 40 km (25 miles). - 6.
-Interfering signals at the antenna terminals of stations authorized shall not exceed -90 dBm and -70 dBm, respectively, for co-channel and adjacent channel interfering signals. - 7.
-Antennas employing circular polarization may be used with these systems. - 8.
-Maximum beamwidth shall not exceed 4 degrees with a minimum front-to-back ratio of 38 dB.
+2. Maximum equivalent isotropically radiated power (EIRP) shall be 55 dBm.

+3. The rated transmitter output power shall not exceed 0.100 watts.

+4. Upon showing need, a maximum bandwidth of 50 MHz may be authorized per frequency assigned.

+5. These radio systems shall have no more than five hops in tandem, except upon showing of need, but in any event the maximum tandem length shall not exceed 40 km (25 miles).

+6. Interfering signals at the antenna terminals of stations authorized shall not exceed -90 dBm and -70 dBm, respectively, for co-channel and adjacent channel interfering signals.

+7. Antennas employing circular polarization may be used with these systems.

+8. Maximum beamwidth shall not exceed 4 degrees with a minimum front-to-back ratio of 38 dB.

-5.3.11 Provisional Standard for Fixed and Mobile Digital 6.25 kHz Channel Equipment in the 406.1-420 MHz Band
+5.3.11 Standard for Fixed and Mobile Digital 6.25 kHz Channel Equipment in the 162-174 MHz and 406.1-420 MHz Band

-The provisional standards outlined in this section applies to land mobile radio equipment employing a 6.25 kHz channel in the 406.1-420 MHz band.
-This provisional standard will be reviewed and finalized January 1, 2018.
+The standards outlined in this section applies to land mobile radio equipment employing a 6.25 kHz channel in the 162-174 MHz and 406.1-420 MHz band.